DejusDevspace/Bean-Disease-Classification-and-Ensemble-Models/README.md

 ## Introduction

-This document presents a comparison of different models trained for image classification on a bean disease image dataset.
+This repository features a comparison of different models trained for image classification on a bean disease image dataset.
 The models include:

 - Basic Machine Learning (ML) algorithms